Dogs

 The

-Rio Grande Trail is cruiser dirt then paved along the Roaring Fork River where you can stop and soak in the waterfall as you pass through Basalt and end in Carbondale.
+Rio Grande Trail, a 42 mile path designated for non-motorized use, is cruiser dirt then pavement along the Roaring Fork River where you can stop and soak in many swimming holes as you pass through Basalt and end in Carbondale.
 This is a good half-way point.
-Refuel and glamp here or head six miles down CO-133 to the Carbondale Crystal River KOA.
+Refuel and glamp here or head six miles south on CO-133 to the Carbondale Crystal River KOA.

 On CO-133 at mile 6.5 is Penny Hot Springs.
 Take a dip here before heading to the town of Marble.
 Ride by the iconic Crystal Mill and onto Schofield Pass Road.
 On this steep Jeep road you'll see Devil's Punch Bowl, the Crystal River waterfall and pass West Maroon trailhead to eventually get to the most iconic sign for many Crested Butte rides at the top of the 10,000-foot pass.